Home > Insurance Blog > How hurricanes cause catastrophic flooding

 During Hurricane Katrina, the storm surge broke the levees of New Orleans leading to major flooding and preventing many citizens from evacuating the city.
 Since Katrina, the storm surge has been one of the most concerning threats during a hurricane.
 North Carolinians were given more warning for Florence than citizens in New Orleans were given in 2005.
 A larger portion of the population in North Carolina escaped before the worst of the storm, but still, the downgrading of Florence may have led more people to ignore evacuation orders and put more responsibility on first responders to save those stranded in rising floodwaters.

 Some homeowners forced to evacuate have made claims for temporary housing until they can return home after repairs are made.
-Before the storm made landfall, Temporary Accommodations had begun locating hotels and suitable temporary housing for our adjusters and their customers.
+Before the storm made landfall, Sedgwick’s temporary housing division had begun locating hotels and suitable temporary housing for our adjusters and their customers.
 Our CAT team was able to get into Wilmington before most response teams and immediately began assisting property adjusters and first responders in rebuilding the community.

 Inland flooding will remain a major issue because much of eastern North and South Carolina is relatively low in elevation.
 The landscape of where a storm makes landfall contributes heavily to the way that storm proceeds in severity and damage to life, land, and property.
 While the coast received up to thirty inches of rain in some areas, cities as far west as Raleigh had more than ten inches dumped on them, causing flash flooding to be a major issue and the trickledown effect to flood numerous towns days after the storm had ended.